travelandco/travelandco.github.io/_trips/2026-03-14-zlijeb-the-wizard-portal.md

   - /assets/images/trips/zlijeb/zlijeb-rulof.jpg
 gpx_file: /assets/gpx/zlijeb-2026-03-14.gpx
 ---
 Some days the mountain is a backdrop.
-On March 14th, Žlijeb felt more like a diagnostic — as if the climb was less about elevation and more about what you notice when the noise of the lowlands finally falls behind you.
+On March 14th, Žlijeb felt more like a diagnostic, as if the climb was less about elevation and more about what you notice when the noise of the lowlands finally falls behind you.

 ## I. Dramatis personae: The trailhead encounters